The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu: Cosmological Modelling of the DESI One-Percent Survey

-To model the QSO sample, we employ the same ELG SHAM methodology described in Section~\ref{sec:uchuu_elg}.
-We then fit the two-point correlation functions of QSOs (see Section~\ref{sec:results-clustering}) to obtain the best-fit $V_\mathrm{mean}$ and $f_\mathrm{sat}$ parameters, listed in Table~\ref{tab:qso-shamparm}, used to generate our \textsc{Uchuu} One-Percent high-fidelity lightcones for QSO.
-For the same reasons as in Section~\ref{sec:uchuu_elg}, we fixed $\sigma_{V}$ at $30~\kms$.
+\textit{3.3.2.2 \textsc{Uchuu} QSO} \\ The best-fit $V_\mathrm{mean}$ and $f_\mathrm{sat}$ parameters are listed in Table~\ref{tab:qso-shamparm}, used to generate our \textsc{Uchuu} One-Percent mock lightcones for QSO.
+For the same reasons as in Section~3.3.2.1, we fixed $\sigma_{V}$ at $30~\kms$.
 We work with the (sub)halo catalogues from \textsc{Uchuu} boxes at four different redshifts, namely $z =$ 1.03, 1.32, 1.65, and 1.9 to cover the redshift range of the QSO sample (0.9 to 2.1).
-Estimates of quasar redshift have large uncertainties \citep{Chaussidon23} of a few hundred $\kms$ due to the broadness of the emission lines and the intrinsic shifts from other emission lines \citep{youles2022effect}.
-Hence we introduce Gaussian redshift errors such that
+Estimates of quasar redshift have large uncertainties \citep{Chaussidon23} of a few hundred $\kms$ due to the broadness of the emission lines and the intrinsic shifts from other emission lines